mkristian/datamapper4rails/README.txt

 === datamapper session store

-this is just the datamapper compaign to the activerecord_store.

-in config/environment.rb add
+add in your config/initializers/session.rb

-  config.action_controller.session_store = :datamapper_store
+    ActionController::Base.session_store = :datamapper_store

-in case you need a memory cache for your sessions add this
+in case you need a memory cache for your sessions on top of it add the following. but be aware that there is no cleanup of the memory session.

-  config.action_controller.session = { :cache => true }
+  ActionController::Base.session = { :cache => true }

 === generators for datamapper models